 SEO is the holy grail of digital marketing.

 In my 10+ year career in digital marketing, I’ve come across hundreds of SEO tools.
 And I promise, they’re not all created equal.
-Great SEO tools allow you to audit your domain, do market research, find areas of search arbitrage, get backlinks, and track your personal Google rankings — all in functional dashboards.
+Great SEO tools enable you to:

 - Will SEO Work for My Startup?